 In order to reduce spending, figure out how much you are spending now.
 I had no concept of whether we were spending a lot or a little on groceries before writing up this post.
 What is considered a “high” grocery bill?
 Are we in dangerous territory or is our spending in an acceptable range?

-- The U.S. Department of Agriculture (USDA) reports the average grocery bill for families in the US, taking into account age, gender, and the age of children in the household.
-It shows that a female from 19-50 on a ‘thrifty’ budget will spend $164 a month, a male will spend $185.
+- The U.S. Department of Agriculture (USDA) reports the average grocery bill for a female from 19-50 on a ‘thrifty’ budget spends $164 a month, a male will spend $185.
 So for our family of 2, I’ll compare our spending to the target of $350 per month.
-Check out the chart if you want to compare to your family.
+Check out the chart if you want to compare for your family.

 - According to the USDA, Americans spend around 6% of their budget on food on average.
 Dining out accounts for an additional 5% of their income.
 That makes the average food budget 11% of one’s overall income.